peter88213/OOTyW-en-GB/docs/index.md

 You can install several language variants in parallel.
 Use the exchange format to convert quotation marks between different languages.

+## Please note

+ The *curly_en-GB* variant is intended for text in which the literal speech has been placed in single quotation marks.
+If you use double quotation marks when typing, it is better to use the *curly_en-US* variant.
+If you want to convert double quotes to single quotes, convert your text to exchange format using *curly_en-US* first.
+Then apply *curly_en-GB* for formatting.

 ## Features

 * _Smart quotes_ macros.